bahrus/templ-mount/README.md

 5. Safari has provided no indication of time-frame for stream support.
 6. More [details](https://caniuse.com/#feat=streams)
 7. Chrome (and the demos linked above) only supports a TextReader/Decoder, and relies on a temporary iframe to chunk the response into the target DOM element.
-8. Significantly, what does not appear to be in any near-term roadmap is native support for an [XML/HTML Reader](https://en.wikipedia.org/wiki/Simple_API_for_XML) .
+8. Significantly, what does not appear to be in any near-term road map is native support for an [XML/HTML Reader](https://en.wikipedia.org/wiki/Simple_API_for_XML) .
 9. In theory, the trans-render syntax could be usable for a streaming XML/HTML Reader, but that appears to be an irrelevant observation in the near term.
 The only relevance I can see is if future support for this kind of streaming would have any impact on the current api (i.e. desire not to get boxed in).

 Tentative proposal: